apache/trafficcontrol/test/fakeOrigin/docs/Configuration.md

 When using HLS with adaptive bitrate layers, the master manifest generator within fakeOrigin expects all layer manifests in the `%OUTPUTDIRECTORY%` with the format `%DISKID%.*(?<width>\d+)x(?<height>\d+)-(?<bandwidth>\d+).m3u8`.
 For example, `%DISKID%_1920x1080-40000.m3u8`.

 # Client-side Header Overrides
 Setting `default_headers` in the config file makes sense for cases like video players who can't supply custom HTTP headers.
 However for testing specific use cases, you can also supply custom headers as a client to override what gets returned in the fakeOrigin response.
-If you give a header with the Prefix `fakeOrigin-`, that prefix will be stripped and the rest of the client header string will be returned.
+If you give a header with the Prefix `Fakeorigin-`, that prefix will be stripped and the rest of the client header string will be returned.

 Example (Normal):
 ```bash session